JoeyStanley/real/resources.md

 * [Malcom Barrett's](https://github.com/malcolmbarrett/) [Designing ggplots: Making clear figures that communicate](https://designing-ggplots.netlify.com/#1) is a great walk-through, with code, on how to really make your plots look professional, with emphasis on telling a story.

+* [*The Glamour of Graphics*](https://rstudio.com/resources/rstudioconf-2020/the-glamour-of-graphics/), a talk at RStudio::Conf 2020 by William Chase that discusses how to make nice-looking plots.

 ### Miscellany

 * The [R Graph Gallary](https://www.r-graph-gallery.com) has hundreds of plots, with code, illustrating what the plots are typically used for and different variants of the same plot.
 Very cool.